 This non-descript apartment building was where young Dorothy Rothschild lived before her mother died.

 When Dorothy lived here with her parents, Henry and Eliza, and siblings Harold, Bertram and Helen, the home had striped awnings and was a private home.
 Now it is home to apartments and retail space.
-The Rothschilds resided here from the time Dottie was born in 1893 until her mother passed away in 1898.

 The home is only one block from Riverside Park, where young Dottie would walk her beloved dogs.